yernurdev/assignment4/README.md

 ```
 ##  Results & Analysis (from generated `output/result_*.json`)

-Below is a concise summary computed from the JSON outputs you provided.
+Below is a concise summary computed from the JSON.

 ---